 You should report any side effects to your medical team so that they can be treated promptly.
 In some cases, the doses of the chemo drugs may need to be reduced or treatment may need to be delayed or stopped to prevent the effects from getting worse.

-For more information about chemotherapy, please see the Chemotherapy section of our website, or our document Understanding Chemotherapy: A Guide for Patients and Families.
+For more information about chemotherapy, please see the Chemotherapy section of our website, or our document A Guide to Chemotherapy.
 You can also call us at 1-800-227-2345 to ask for a free copy of this or any other of our documents.